Driesheylen1/Multi_omics_exploration/README.md

 ```
 7. Navigate to [localhost:5000](http://localhost:5000).
 You should now see the app running.

+To perform the data analyeses properly, both the json and csv file need to be loaded.
+Without the csv file hierarchical clustering can not be performed.

 ## Data requirements
 The input data needs to be off the format `.json`, and contains the following arrays with values:
 ```Javascript